nayleth22/Landslide-susceptibility-LDA/README.md

 - A Landslide Susceptibility Index (LSI) map in TIFF format.

 ## Installation:
-To use the script, it is necessary to have Python and some additional libraries installed (numpy, os, osgeo, pandas, sklearn, math, seaborn ,scipy.stats and matplotlib and the argparse module. )
+To use the script, it is necessary to have Python and some additional libraries installed (numpy, os, osgeo, pandas, sklearn, math, seaborn, scipy.stats and matplotlib and the argparse module)

 ## Authorship:
 This project was created by Nayleth Alexandra Rojas Becerra.
-You can contact the author at nayleth_alexandra@hotmail.com'''''
+You can contact the author at nayleth_alexandra@hotmail.com